 For cardinality challenges (understanding the final number represents the total):

-• Inability to recognise small quantities without counting each time
+• Unable to count small units without counting those units

 Okinja early learning and childcare school ground